Beltone Hearing Aid Reviews From an Audiologist in 2025

 Dr. Brad Ingrao, Audiologist Read About Our Panel of Experts

-Beltone offers a wide variety of hearing aids for all levels of hearing loss.
-The brand’s products have won several awards in recent years, including a 2023 CES Innovation Award for technology,1 an Edison Award in 2017 for its smartphone apps,2 and a Big Innovation Award in 2020 for its Android streaming technology.3 That just goes to show the high quality of Beltone’s products.
+Beltone, a technologically-advanced hearing aid manufacturer, offers three hearing aid models for mild to severe hearing loss and one model for severe to profound hearing loss.
+Their products have won several awards in recent years, including a 2023 CES Innovation Award for technology,1 an Edison Award in 2017 for their smartphone apps,2 and a Big Innovation Award in 2020 for their Android streaming technology.3 That just goes to show the high quality of Beltone’s products.

 How Does Beltone Rank?

-Beltone offers a range of reliable and competitively priced hearing aids.
+Beltone offers reliable and competitively priced hearing aids.
 The introduction of smartphone apps and accessories such as remote controls has made it even easier for older adults to control and manage their hearing devices.
 Beltone’s proprietary software, however, can make it difficult to get your hearing aids adjusted or repaired without sending them back to the manufacturer.
-If you want some other great options, check out the best hearing aid alternatives we have reviewed below.
+If you want some other great options, check out our review of the best hearing aids available this year.

 We may receive compensation from the brands listed here.
 The compensation we receive from our partners impacts the products and services shown here, but it does not impact our ratings in any way.
 Our ratings are chosen through comprehensive research, clear methodologies, hands-on testing, and input from our team of experts.